cesar-douady/open-lmake/doc/developers.md

 ## The heart of the algorithm is composed of
 - for static considerations (i.e. does not depend on Req):
-	- `Node::set_buildable`: analyse a Node and determine if it can be made (3-way answer: No, Yes, Maybe)
+	- `Node::set_buildable`: analyze a Node and determine if it can be built (3-way answer: No, Yes, Maybe)
 		- calls `Job::Job` on Job candidates (down-hill recursion)
 	- `Job::Job` for the plain case: construct a Job if its dependances have a chance to be makable
 		 - calls `Node::set_buildable` on static deps (down-hill recursion)
 - for dynamic considerations (i.e. depends on Req):
-	- `Node::make`  : analyse a Node, calling Job::make on job candidates that can produce it
+	- `Node::make`  : analyze a Node, calling Job::make on job candidates that can produce it
 		- calls `Job::make` on Job candidates (down-hill recursion)
 		- calls `Job::make` on Job's waiting for it as a dep (up-hill recursion)
-	- `Job::make`   : analyse a Job, looking at deps and calling submit if necessary, and waking up dependents if up to date
+	- `Job::make`   : analyze a Job, looking at deps and calling submit if necessary, and waking up dependents if up to date
 		- calls `Node::make` on all deps (down-hill recursion)
 		- calls `Job::submit`
 		- calls `Node::make` on targets just made up-to-date (up-hill recursion)
 	- `Job::submit` : submit a Job
 		- launch job execution which will eventually trigger a call to Job::end when done
-	- `Job::end`    : analyse a Job at end of execution, calling make to analyse the result
+	- `Job::end`    : analyze a Job at end of execution, calling make to analyze the result
 		- calls `Job::make` to analyze execution and ensure everything is ok (or re-submit if there is any reason to do so)

 ## State